NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

 ## Short term notes to self:

-* uart output on the telem ports of the Pixracer have an issue.
+* Uart output on the telem ports of the Pixracer have an issue.
 There is no data loss, but my packets are getting clumped together into 50hz chunks, not the 100hz (or whatever the main loop rate is.)
 I chased this all around and it really looks like AP_HAL / ChibiOS are